-Although level 1 - Achievement - is the basis for certification on each indicator in the standard, the auditing process also provides valuable feedback to Certified Operations on their progress, and encourages continuous improvement.
+Although this level is the minimum requirement on each indicator for certification, the auditing process also provides valuable feedback to Certified Operations on their progress, and encourages continuous improvement.

 The Innovation and Excellence levels in the certification scoring system are not required for certification, but serve to recognize significant improvements over time, and reward producers for continuous improvements.

 Outcomes to meet Innovation (level 2) and Excellence (level 3) are outlined for each indicator in the standard.

 As a CRSB Certified Operation, you are eligible to use the CRSB Certification Mark to recognize the investment you have made to demonstrating your sustainability, and to promote your farm or ranch’s certification status with your customers, supply chain and the public.

 You can also be featured here on the "Meet the Players" page.